appsmithorg/appsmith-docs/how-to-guides/oauth2-authorization-for-google-sheets.md

 * Now hit **Run** on the top right, you’ll see the response in the response body below.

-Next, you can use this response and render it on to a table widget on Appsmith.
-Drag and drop a new table widget on to canvas by navigating to Widgets Pane.
+Next, you can use this response and render it onto a table widget on Appsmith.
+Drag and drop a new table widget onto canvas by navigating to Widgets Pane.

 Open the Table Settings and paste the following JS code in the Table Data property: